armonluck/reading-notes/class4.md

 `<p>My dog is very sleepy</p>`

-- Opening tag: `<p>`, consists of the name of element ‘p’ and surrounding brackets
+- Opening tag: `<p>`, consists of the name of element ‘p’ and surrounding brackets.
+The opnening tag represents where the elements starts to take effect.
-- Content
+- Content: `My dog is very sleepy`, is the content of the element.
 - Closing tag: `</p>` includes a *forward slash* before the element name.

 ### Elements can have ***attributes***